Brothersoft-bro/Lottie-Demo/README.md

 ## Features

-- A demo app that shows how to present the animations in the User Interface, and how to play, pause, and stop the animations programatically.
+- A demo app that shows how to present the Lottie animations in the User Interface, and how to play, pause, and stop the animations programatically in realtime.

 ## Examples